 In chemistry, Fick’s law states that:

-If the concentration of a solute in one region is greater than in another of a solution, the solute diffuses from the region of higher concentration to the region of lower concentration, with a magnitude that is proportional to the concentration gradient.
+Suppose the concentration of a solute in one region is greater than in another of a solution.
+In that case, the solute diffuses from the region of higher concentration to the region of lower concentration, with a magnitude that is proportional to the concentration gradient.

 In one (spatial) dimension, the law is: